RXoKIfTvtp/GameDev1/README.md

 ### Eric's Diary

-Eric added the current player script which impliments shooting & interacting.
+I added the current player script which impliments shooting & interacting.
 These functions are still in R&D and will most likely be change considerably.
 The gun class/node is also subject to change but currently functions as a debug/MVP version.

-Eric reformatted a chunk of main.gd removing the input handler and just checking to see if individual inputs are pressed.
+I reformatted a chunk of main.gd removing the input handler and just checking to see if individual inputs are pressed.

-From now on Eric would suggest using spherical collision boxes for enemies or things that move like a grenade.
+From now on I'd suggest using spherical collision boxes for enemies or things that move like a grenade.